 Seafarer Mama (Karen) loves to lose herself in the culinary arts by mixing her storytelling with sharing recipes.

-Welcome back to my Extreme Diabetes Management recipe series!
-The recipes in this series were created during a very strict detox food challenge recommended by my chiropractor as a way to potentially reverse my Type II Diabetes.
+I created this veggie omelet recipe during a very strict detox food challenge recommended by my chiropractor as a way to potentially reverse my type II diabetes.
 My change in eating habits required that I stop eating all processed foods, sugars, dairy (except for butter and heavy whipping cream), fruits (except for avocado), starches, legumes, grains, sauces, and alcohol.
 As a result, I reduced my A1c from 7.0 to 6.4.
 This has encouraged me to keep the eating habits I've developed as a result of this food challenge.

 Veggie Omelets Are Filled With Protein and Fiber

-All of the ingredients, from the spices to the eggs and veggies, are filled with a cornucopia of nutrients, including lots of proteins and fiber.
-It's filling and satisfying, and fuels the body for a morning full of productivity without any cravings.
+All of the ingredients in this omelet, from the spices to the eggs and veggies, are filled with a cornucopia of nutrients, including lots of proteins and fiber.
+It's filling and satisfying, and it fuels the body for a morning full of productivity without any cravings.

 |Prep time||Cook time||Ready in||Yields|

-- Prepare ingredients ahead of time.
-Combine in separate bowls: scallions with the garlic, tomato with the peppers, eggs beaten with the spice mix, and spinach leaves.
+- Combine in separate bowls: scallions with the garlic; tomato with the peppers; eggs beaten with the spice mix; and spinach leaves.

 - Heat butter or oil in skillet on the stove.

 - When butter or oil is completely melted, add scallions and garlic, then stir.
-Let simmer for a minute.
+Let simmer for 1 minute.

 - Add the diced tomato and peppers, and stir.
-Wait for another minute.
+Cook for 1 minute.

 - Whisk the eggs with spices a little more and pour over the veggies already sizzling in the pan.
 Spread everything out evenly in the pan.